+971 56 978 6395 info@brandingblitz.com

 Spot UV works on the same principle as foil stamping: reserved application on hero elements, not blanket treatment.
 The visual discipline separates well designed Spot UV cards from poorly designed ones.

 Use Spot UV on one or two elements maximum.
-Applying Spot UV to logo, name, title, phone, email, and all contact details scatters the visual effect and dilutes the premium signal.
+Applying Spot UV to logo, name, title, phone, email, and all contact details scatters visual effect and dilutes premium signal.
 Choose the single most important element (usually logo or hero accent) for Spot UV treatment and keep everything else flat.

 Spot UV needs clear vector artwork with solid fills.
 The coating cannot reproduce gradients, photographs, or complex imagery; any Spot UV element must be definable as a solid filled vector shape.
 Logos with gradient or photographic content cannot be Spot UV stamped directly; they must be simplified into solid vector form for the Spot UV layer.